 What are Sperm Freezing and Embryo Freezing?

-These are processes of storing the sperms and embryo using the process of cryopreservation or vitrification respectively.
+These are processes of storing the sperm and embryos Freezing using the process of cryopreservation or vitrification respectively.
 Embryo Freezing is common in the process of in-vitro fertilization process where the extra embryos are preserved for future use

 Why is Sperm and Embryo freezing done?